Clarence L. Irving, Sr. Centennial

 Irving holds the sole distinction of being honored by three elected women borough presidents of New York City: the Honorable Claire Shilman of Queens; the Honorable Helen M. Marshall of Queens; and the Honorable C. Virginia Fields of Manhattan.
 In 1996, New York Governor George E. Pataki, along with New York Senator Alton R. Waldon and New York City Assemblywoman Barbara Clark, named April 8th “Clarence L. Irving, Sr. Day.”
 He received the 1999 Carter G. Woodson Award and the 2000 Humanitarian Award from Omega Psi Phi Fraternity, Inc. In 2007, the U.S. House of Representatives honored Irving by renaming the U.S. Postal Service Office in Jamaica, New York, the “Clarence L. Irving, Sr. Post Office Building.”

 In 1978, the U. S. Postal Service issued the first stamp in a series named Black Heritage.
-This first stamp was of Harriett Tubman, the first African-American woman honored on a U. S. stamp.
-This act made Clarence L. Irving, Sr. the Father of the Black Heritage series, and in 2010 it made U. S. Postal History while honoring him as the longest running series in U. S. postal history.
+This stamp was of Harriet Tubman, the first African-American woman honored on a U. S. stamp.
+This act made Clarence L. Irving, Sr. the Father of the Black Heritage series, and in 2010 it made U. S. Postal history as the longest running series in U. S. postal history.

-As the founder of the Ebony Society of Philatelic Events & Reflections, I am proud of his human services and of Clarence L. Irving, Sr. passed away March 24, 2014.
-Clarence L. Irving was a ESPER member.
-He also served on ESPER Board of Directors.
+As the founder of the Ebony Society of Philatelic Events & Reflections, I am proud of his human services and of Clarence L. Irving, Sr. who passed away March 24, 2014.
+(Esper G. Hayes, Founder of ESPER (1934-2019)

-From an interview by The History Makers on July 11, 2013.
-For more information, go to www.thehistorymakers.com
+Check out interview by The History Makers on July 11, 2013.
+For more information, go to www.thehistorymakers.com.
+Article: Queens Chronicle article about Clarence Irving.
+PDF file with photos

 1978